Trimble Launches Trailer4U: Cost-effective Trailer Tracking

 Realtime tracking & tracing

 Trimble offers an optional standard cable that can be connected to the trailer’s power supply for real-time tracking and tracing.
 As soon as the lights of the trailer are turned on, the modem sends a message every five minutes.
 This makes it possible to follow every journey made by the trailer.
-The Trailer 4U can also be connected to the Electronic Brake System (EBS) via a specific cable, which can be purchased online via a Trimble-certified party.

 "Today, supply chains are under enormous time pressure.
 More and more transport companies want to offer an accurate estimated time of arrival (ETA) to their clients and to the customers of these clients.
 Of course, this can be done by the on-board computer in the truck, but the load is stocked in the trailer, which is increasingly being driven by charters.
 With Trailer4U, it doesn’t matter which truck, belonging to which transport company, is pulling the trailer," explains Peijnenburg.